 Alumna Named To Fortune's "Top 40 Under 40" Influential Leaders

-Inspired by her Panetta Institute Congressional Internship through Dominican University of California, Kat Skiles ’07 launched a career that has led her to key jobs with Nancy Pelosi and Beto O’Rourke and now two new titles: CEO and Video Producer of Narrative Creative Agency and a spot on the list of Fortune magazine’s “Top 40 Under 40.”
+Inspired by her Panetta Institute Congressional Internship through Dominican University of California, Kat Skiles ’07 launched a career that has led her to key jobs with Nancy Pelosi and Beto O’Rourke and now two new titles: CEO and Video Producer of Narrative Creative Agency and a spot on the list of a Fortune magazine’s “Top 40 Under 40.”

 “The Panetta Institute internship was my `aha’ moment at Dominican,” says Kat, who majored in Political Science and double minored in Pre-Law and Religion.
 “That internship was everything — the first of many dominos that would propel my career forward.”